-graph; we refer to such as node as the branching node.
-It is composed of 381 activation vectors.
-The top three classes within the branching node are rugby ball, Indian elephant, and wig.
-While this appears to be random, the mapper graph coupled with averaged activation images reveals interesting insights.
+Leg-face bifurcation.
+Our first example of a bifurcation comes from the layer 4c of the ImageNet dataset (overlap-30-epsilonadaptive).
+Figure 4 shows two branches emerging from node (d) in the mapper graph; we refer to such a node as the branching node.
+Node (d) is composed of 381 activation vectors.
+The top three classes within node (d) are rugby ball, Indian elephant, and wig.
+Although this clustering of class labels appears to be random, the mapper graph coupled with averaged activation images reveals interesting insights.

-The left branch appears to capture the leg of an animal.
-The top three classes represented in all the clusters within this branch include various breeds of dogs (Figure 4a).
-The right branch appears to capture features that resemble human faces, although distorted.
-While class names associated with clusters along the right branch may not suggest a relation to human faces; the data examples associated with these clusters reveal that all the top classes in the right branch contain images with humans, most of which include close-ups of faces (Figure 4b, 4c).
-Returning to the branching node, upon closer inspection (Figure 4d), we see that it contains images of rugby players and elephants which include both leg and face features, while wig images also include human faces.
+As illustrated in Figure 4, the left branch appears to capture the leg of an animal.
+The top three classes represented in all the clusters within this branch include various breeds of dogs and horses (a).
+The right branch appears to capture features that resemble (distorted) human faces.
+Although the class names associated with clusters along the right branch may not suggest a relation to human faces, the data examples associated with these clusters reveal that all the top classes in the right branch contain images with humans, most of which include close-ups of faces (b, c).
+Returning to the branching node (d), upon closer inspection, we see that it contains images of rugby players and elephants that include both leg and face features, whereas wig images also include human faces.
 Therefore, the activation space bifurcates at the branching node to further differentiate between leg and face features.